Ivy Coach’s Brian Taylor Discusses College Admissions Strategies

-Anna Canzano: That’s interesting.
-But it does speak to the competitive nature of getting into Ivy League schools and for most people, it probably is something that seems out of reach.
+Anna Canzano: That’s an interesting point.
+It does speak to the competitive nature of getting into Ivy League schools and for most people, it probably is something that seems out of reach.
 Is that the case?
 And are great grades enough for your kid to consider attending an Ivy League school.

 Brian Taylor: Harvard’s admissions dean has made famous a line that we reject four times as many students with perfect grades and scores.
-It’s not just about getting great grades and scores.
+It’s not just about getting great grades and great scores.
 It’s about making yourself interesting.
 It’s about daring admissions officers not to admit someone who is going to change the world in one super specific way and it’s our task to figure out what that way will be — and it’s usually a ways that’s very different from how a student would have ordinarily positioned themselves.

 Anna Canzano: What about kids who are well-rounded and don’t excel in any one thing?

 Brian Taylor: If you’re not getting recruited to swim, participating in swimming only actually hurts your case for admission.
 It will get you into great shape and it’s a great thing to do for life.
 But you have to think what is the way in which you’re serving the college because that’s all they care about.
 The typical profile is the kid who plays three sports and a musical instrument.
 That’s cliche.
 The whole game is to make yourself not cliche.

-Anna Canzano: So what are ways in which to make a student not cliche?
+Anna Canzano: So what are the ways in which to make a student not cliche on the flip side?

-Anna Canzano: So the upper-middle-class student who travels to another city or even some other country — that can work against them?
+Anna Canzano: That’s interesting.
+So the upper-middle-class student who travels to another city or even some other country — that can work against them?
 Because that person has the means to do that versus someone who grows up in the inner-city and is helping out at the Boys & Girls Club?

 Brian Taylor: Another thing a lot of affluent applicants get involved in are summer enrichment programs at schools like Stanford.
 What it conveys to these schools is the flaunting of wealth.
 It also conveys a lack of initiative.
 And then when they apply Regular Decision, admissions officers will assume they applied Early to Stanford and didn’t get in.
 Now the RD school is second-fiddle.

-Anna Canzano: Let’s talk about that Early admissions process.
+Anna Canzano: That’s fascinating.
+Let’s talk about that Early admissions process.
 I don’t think I was hip to it when I applied to college.
 What are the benefits?

-Brian Taylor: To not apply Early is to waste the most valuable card you have in your back pocket.
+Brian Taylor: To not apply Early is to waste the most valuable card that you have in your back pocket.
 You want to apply to a reach school but not an impossible reach.
 So many parents want their children to apply Early Action to Harvard because they never want to wonder throughout the rest of their lives if they could have gotten in, but I’ll tell a student if they can get in so they don’t have to waste that Early card.
 I would much rather them hear it from me then hear it from Harvard when they don’t get in.
 Because then, not only will they not get into Harvard but they won’t get into Dartmouth, where they could have gotten in had they applied Early.

 Anna Canzano: You’re able to look at an application.
 You pride yourself on telling it like it is, which is what I love.
 I see it in all your blog posts.
 So if you were to look at an application through the lens of an admissions officer — you have former admissions officers on your staff — what makes an applicant stand out?